ValenQiu/SolarTracker2/PTZ Control/README.md

 | Query Zoom Position | 0xFF | Address | 0x00 | 0x55 | 0x00 | 0x00 | SUM |
 | Query Zoom Position Response | 0xFF | Address | 0x00 | 0x5D | Value High Byte | Value Low Byte | SUM |

-## 3. PTZ Controller in Python
+## 2. PTZ Controller in Python
 The [PTZ.py](/PTZ.py) is the class function developed for controlling the PTZ with integrated class function of various commands.
-Here is the detail describtion of the Ptyhon code.
+The Python PTZ controller includes the communication and the encoding & decoding of the hexadecimal command message.
+Here is the detail description of the Python code.

-### 3.1.
+### 2.1.
 Serial Port Detection
 Run the main function ([here](/main/main.py)), and you will see the following information:

 (From the python terminal) It will scan all available COM ports in the device, and print out.
-The code is located in [here](https://github.com/ValenQiu/SolarTracker2/blob/d46249ba567d52d24c70583080022112b846cabb/main/PTZ.py#L23).
+The code is located in [here](https://github.com/ValenQiu/SolarTracker2/blob/9f54e47cafa19494f45e1cc4cbf8ad9ea00612f1/PTZ%20Control/PTZ.py#L23).
 ```python
 import sys
 import serial